-Prof. Anke van Hal, Ph.D., MSc is professor Sustainable Building & Development at the Center for Entrepreneurship & Stewardship at Nyenrode Business Universiteit (since January 2008) and professor Sustainable Housing Transformation at the Faculty of Architecture of the Delft University of Technology (since November 2007).
+Prof. dr. ir.
+Anke van Hal is professor Sustainable Building & Development at the Center for Entrepreneurship, Governance & Stewardship at Nyenrode Business Universiteit (since January 2008).
+She was also professor Sustainable Housing Transformation at the Faculty of Architecture of the Delft University of Technology (November 2007 - November 2017).

 In 1989 she graduated with honors at the Department of Architecture of the Delft University of Technology.
 For four years, she worked for the municipality of Delft in the capacity of Employee Sustainable Building, and was as such responsible for the sustainable building policy of the municipality and involved in a number of demonstration projects.
 From 1993 to 1996 she worked as a senior consultant for the environmental research and design firm BOOM in Delft.
 In this capacity too, she was closely involved in different demonstration projects in the field of sustainable building.

 In October 2000 she obtained her doctorate on a thesis titled ‘Beyond the demonstration project, the diffusion of environmental innovations in housing.'